 - UK Pooled Property Pools

 - Hedge Funds Pool

 - Local Infrastructure Investment Pool

 - Opportunities Pool.

-- 2.5 Each participating States Fund will hold units in the CIF's individual asset pools in line with their individual investment strategies.
+- 32.5 Each participating States Fund will hold units in the CIF's individual asset pools in line with their individual investment strategies.

-- 2.6 States Funds will have the opportunity to invest in the CIF as permitted by their legislation/Trust deeds.
+- 32.6 States Funds will have the opportunity to invest in the CIF as permitted by their legislation/Trust deeds.

-- 2.7 The Treasury and Resources Department is responsible for the administration of the CIF.

-- 2.8 The pools will offer accumulation units only to participating States Funds, and trading in units is only permitted monthly. - 2.9 The following section outlines the investment approach of each respective CIF pool.
-Each pool is managed by an investment manager, or multiple managers, operating under a specific mandate stipulating investment objectives, limitations and conditions designed to manage both the scope of investment and risk/return characteristics of the pool.
-These underlying investment conditions are not detailed within the investment strategy document; are deemed to be part of the operational arrangements of the pool; and may be subject to modification to respond to changing circumstance.
-These are outside the scope of the Investment Strategy, and may be determined or modified by the Treasurer or delegate of the Treasurer. - 2.10 Changes to the underlying mandate of any pool will be assessed against the investment approach detailed below.
+- 32.7 The States Treasury and Exchequer is responsible for the administration of the CIF. - 32.8 The pools will offer accumulation units only to participating States Funds, and trading in units is only permitted monthly. - 32.9 The following section outlines the investment approach of each respective CIF pool.
+Each pool is managed by an investment manager, or multiple managers, operating under a specific mandate, stipulating investment objectives, limitations and conditions designed to manage both the scope of investment and risk/return characteristics of the pool.
+These underlying investment conditions are not detailed within the investment strategy report; are deemed to be part of the operational arrangements of the pool; and may be subject to modification to respond to changing circumstance.
+These are outside the scope of the Investment Strategy, and may be determined or modified by the Treasurer or delegate of the Treasurer. - 32.10 Changes to the underlying mandate of any pool will be assessed against the investment approach detailed below.
 Any mandate changes deemed significant enough to modify the investment approach of the pool will require the States of Jersey Investment Strategies to be resubmitted to the States.

-CIF - Investment Pool Strategies
+33. CIF - Investment Pool Strategies

-3. Equity Pools
+33.1 Equity Pools

-3.1 Active UK Equity Pool
+33.1.1 Active UK Equity Pool